meltyourface/blank/posts/Familiars/Size-Shifting-Familiar-Enchantment-Tabula-Dimidium/index.md

 5. Voidstone dust - a rare, magical signature suppressor
 6. Quill of a phoenix feather - to properly channel the magic

-Astrological Timing: The enchantment must be performed during the zenith of the moon's waning crescent phase, representing transitions and diminished visibility.
+**Astrological Timing**: The enchantment must be performed during the zenith of the moon's waning crescent phase, representing transitions and diminished visibility.

 Step-by-Step Procedure: